-- A review of summaries prepared by internal audit. - A review of any correspondence in the year with the ESFA - Completion of a regularity assurance assignment
+- A review of summaries prepared under internal audit procedures. - A review of any correspondence in the year with the ESFA. - Completion of a regularity assurance assignment.

-INDEPENDENT AUDITOR'S REPORT ON THE FINANCIAL STATEMENTS TO THE MEMBERS OF THOMAS'S ACADEMY (continued) FOR THE YEAR ENDED 31 AUGUST 2021
+INDEPENDENT AUDITOR'S REPORT ON THE FINANCIAL STATEMENTS TO THE MEMBERS OF THOMAS'S ACADEMY (continued) FOR THE YEAR ENDED 31 AUGUST 2022